Mitral valve regurgitation

 - Water pills (diuretics) to remove excess fluid in the lungs

 The outcome varies.
-Usually the condition is mild, so no therapy or restriction is needed.
-Symptoms can usually be controlled with medication.
+Most of the time the condition is mild, so no therapy or restriction is needed.
+Symptoms can most often be controlled with medicine.

 Problems that may develop include:

 - Abnormal heart rhythms, including atrial fibrillation and possibly more serious, or even life-threatening abnormal rhythms

 - Clots that may travel to other areas of the body, such as the lungs or brain

 - Infection of the heart valve